norcross/clean-admin-dashboard/README.md

 This section describes how to install the plugin and get it working.

-1. Upload `temporary-admin-user` to the `/wp-content/plugins/` directory.
+1. Upload `clean-admin-dashboard` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. That's it.